-This also allows you the freedom to continue to focus on running your business throughout the sale process - a key aspect of maximizing your closing price.
-CBB's MAP(c) trademarked process maintains your confidentiality by only releasing information about your business to qualified buyers, who work under our confidentiality agreement.
+This also allows you the freedom to continue to focus on running your business throughout the sale process – a key aspect of maximizing your closing price.
+CBB’s trademarked process maintains your confidentiality by only releasing information about your business to qualified buyers who work under our confidentiality agreement.

 Yes.
-CBB does not charge upfront fees.
+For most small businesses CBB does not charge upfront fees.
 We will do a free value assessment that will give you a value range that you could expect in the marketplace.
 We do this before we contract to list your business for sale to make sure your expectations are realistic.
-Call us or simply complete our strictly confidential Free Value Assessment Form and we will contact you within a 48 hours to discuss value.
+Call us or simply complete our strictly confidential Free Value Assessment Form and we will contact to discuss value.

-According to Business Brokerage Press, national statistics indicate the average time on the market for around 82% of businesses is four to 12 months.
-Fewer than 10% of businesses sell more quickly, and a little over 8% are on the market for more than 12 months.
+National statistics indicate the average time on the market for around 82% of businesses is four to 12 months.
+Fewer than 10% of businesses sell more quickly, and about 8% are on the market for more than 12 months.
 Price and terms of the sale have the biggest impact on timing.
 Documentation and records are also a factor.

-One year maximum.
-National statistics indicate that on an average, businesses are sold within four to nine months.
+One year minimum.
+National statistics indicate that on an average, businesses are sold within four to 12 months.

-Landlord issues - A top reason most transactions don’t close after a buyer and seller have “negotiated” a deal is that the landlord cannot come to terms with the seller and/or buyer.
+8) Landlord issues – After a buyer and seller have “negotiated” a deal is that the landlord cannot come to terms with the seller and/or buyer.

 When I sell my company do I also sell the property it occupies, or would I lease the land and/or buildings to the buyer?